Orhan92/Orhan92.github.io/_posts/2021-09-22-database-in-the-cloud.markdown

 ## How does the application work?

 This application runs in the cloud with two different functions that are binded to a CosmosDb.
+The application is meant to act as a music database.
 We have One GET function and one POST function.
 Both functions are using HTTP trigger as event listener.
 We use the POST function to post data into our CosmosDb and then we use the GET function to get data from our CosmosDb.
 The Post function requires an 'artist' and a 'title' input in order to execute and add data into the database.
 The Get function requires a 'searchterm' value which will search for an 'artist', based on the 'searchterm' input, inside our CosmosDb.
 If we get any match, the Get function will retrieve data based on the searchterm value from the database and send the response back to us.
 Se images below for illustration.

 #### Post with Postman